SergioBrodesco/FdR-groupW/README.md

 <br>

-If you want to view the pdf, you need to open the refman.pdf file inside the latex folder:
+To view the pdf, you need to open the refman.pdf file inside the latex folder:

 <br>